02 February 2024

 Outside, behind the stills, the haunting but beautiful image of Antony Gormley’s figure of a man at the end of an abandoned pier outside Port of Leith Distillery.
 The figure forms part of an extensive collection called 6 TIMES - a stunning piece of sculpture, particularly in such a meaningful setting.

-If you'd like to find out more about our recent trip to Edinburgh, where to visit if you want to see whisky sights and tours, or to discuss a whisky investment opportunity, give the team a call on 0207 100 7321 or email us at invest@macinneswhisky.com.
+If you'd like to find out more about our recent trip to Edinburgh, where to visit if you want to see whisky sights and tours, or to discuss a whisky cask opportunity, give the team a call on 0207 100 7321 or email us at sales@macinneswhisky.com.